matttob/TRITONIA_AGISOFT_UTILITIES/README.md

 ## Extracting and Importing Frames
 #### rov_video_frame_extraction.ipynb
+Loop through all data directories and sub directories and search for any video files.
+Then extract frames from each of these directories and store in sub directory.
 #### import_images_from_folders_metashape.py
+Loop through all data directories and sub directories and import images into Agisoft.
+Each set of each images is imported as a chunk with the name of the video and depth range of the video as the chunk name
 ## Preparing Images
 #### disable_low_quality_images.py
 Disables images in all chunks less than a stated value
+#### remove_empty_chunks.py
+Remove all empty chunks
 #### apply_mask_to_all_chunks.py
 This reads in a single mask in image format and applies this mask to all images in all chunks
 #### auto_maksing_object_interference.py (TO DO)
 ## Align Photos
 #### align_photos.py
-Aligns photos in all chunks according to the parameters stated in the SOP
+Aligns photos in all chunks according to the parameters stated in the SOP (Except Highest accuracy)
 #### optimise_cameras.py
 Optimises camera alignment with default settings for all chunks
 ## Gradual Selection